cubelify/cubelify-docs/docs/overlay/features/session-stats.md

 # Session Stats

-The session stats feature can allow you to more accurately determine one's skill by looking at their more recent stats as opposed to their overall stats, which may have been brought down when they were worse.
-Their session stats may be displayed normally alongside their overall stats.
+The session stats feature can allow you to more accurately determine one's skill, free from the bias of early-on final deaths.
+It allows you to display session stats of any set length up to 100 days back, and can show session fkdr, wlr, fk/star, et al.

 ## Setup